 - Install new traffic signals with preemption (as required by UPRR) at Broadway/2nd Street and Oak Street/2nd Street.

-The Embarcadero Railroad Safety Project will also upgrade segments perpendicular to the rail corridor between Embarcadero West and 2nd
+The Embarcadero West Rail Safety and Access Improvements will also upgrade segments perpendicular to the rail corridor between Embarcadero West and 2nd

 Street on Martin Luther King, Jr. Way to Oak Street and on Market Street between Embarcadero West and 3rd Street.
 This will add street lighting, improve multi-modal safety and accessibility, and re-grade the street to improve sight distance and accommodate ADA improvements.
 On-street parking on Clay Street between Embarcadero West and 2nd Street would be removed so that ADA improvements and sidewalk widening are possible.